PLN’s Milestone: Indonesia’s First Green Hydrogen Plant Unveiled in Jakarta

 “This is a true breakthrough!
 What PLN is doing here is extraordinary.
 Green hydrogen is a game-changer in the energy transition.
 The government is committed to its development and will continue to conduct comprehensive studies and policy formulations to promote its growth in Indonesia,” remarked Yudo during his address.

 Yudo further highlighted Indonesia's significant potential in the development of green hydrogen.
 He pointed out that neighboring Singapore has expressed a need for green hydrogen and intends to absorb production from Indonesia.
-He emphasized the need for ongoing development, including infrastructure such as storage, as the demand for green hydrogen is expected to grow continuously.
+He emphasized the need for ongoing development, including such as storage, as the demand for green hydrogen is expected to grow continuously.

 Darmawan Prasodjo, the President Director of PLN, described the GHP as a result of ongoing innovation by PLN in response to the challenges of the energy transition.
 One notable application of hydrogen is in transportation fuel.
-According to him, the future of transportation is not solely moving towards but also towards hydrogen.
+According to him, the future of transportation is not solely moving towards electricity but also towards hydrogen.
 Therefore, PLN, as a key player in the energy transition, remains committed to providing clean energy to the public.

 “This is a tangible manifestation of collaboration with the Ministry of ESDM.
 We have carried out this innovative project to maximize the existing facilities at the Muara Karang PLTGU, utilizing 100% of renewable energy sources to produce green hydrogen,” emphasized Darmawan.